Self-hosted AI memory for regulated industries.

 Everything.
 The full feature set, all providers, the whole SDK, GitHub Issues, and the blog. widemem is not a gated open-core play.
 Enterprise is about humans and SLAs, not features behind a paywall.

 widemem is not itself SOC2 or HIPAA certified because it is a library, not a service.
 The compliance posture of your deployment is yours.
-A support contract gets you help navigating the review, the architecture choices, and the audit trail (get_history() gives you a full log of every add, update, and delete).
+A support contract gets you help navigating the review, the architecture choices, and the audit trail (get_history(memory_id) gives you the log of adds, updates, and deletes for each memory).
 It does not give you a certificate the library does not have.

 See /benchmarks for measured performance vs Mem0, Zep, LangMem, and others on the LoCoMo benchmark.
 See /docs/self-hosting for the current deployment guide.

-What is shipped, what is in flight, and when the hosted offering opens.
 Everything below stays Apache 2.0 in the library; the engagement tiers above are how we fund the work.
+Dates are intentions, not commitments.
+They move based on what customers need first.

 Q2 2026 (now)